 Excessive worrying.
-A second pattern of negative thinking is excessive and subjectively uncontrollable worries about the future (15).
-To assess excessive worrying patterns, we used the Penn State Worry Questionnaire (PSWQ) (16).
-The PSWQ is a well-established research tool (17) that comprises 16 items, rated on a five-point scale (1 = not as all typical of me, 5 = very typical of me).
+A second pattern of negative thinking is excessive and subjectively uncontrollable worries about the future (Brown, Antony, & Barlow, 1992).
+To assess excessive worrying patterns, we used the Penn State Worry Questionnaire (PSWQ) (Meyer, Miller, Metzger, & Borkovec, 1990).
+The PSWQ is a well-established research tool (Fresco, Mennin, Heimberg, & Turk, 2003) that comprises 16 items, rated on a five-point scale (1 = not as all typical of me, 5 = very typical of me).
 The items address various aspects of pathological worry including its excessiveness (e.g., “Many situations make me worry”) and the subjective feeling of uncontrollability (e.g., “Once I start worrying, I cannot stop”).
 The internal consistency of the PSWQ in the current sample was high (α = .96) and the correlation with depression was high (r = 0.56).

 Loneliness.
-Experiences of loneliness were measured using the 10-item version of the UCLA-Loneliness Scale (18).
+Experiences of loneliness were measured using the 10-item version of the UCLA-Loneliness Scale (Russell, 1996).
 The items, rated from 1 (Never) to 4 (Always), encompass various aspects of loneliness experiences (e.g., “How often do you feel that you lack companionship”).
-This version of the scale demonstrated high levels of convergent validity and internal consistency (19).
+This version of the scale demonstrated high levels of convergent validity and internal consistency (Elphinstone, 2018).
 The internal consistency of the scale in the current sample was high (α = .92) and the correlation with depression was high (r = 0.60).

 Low satisfaction with life.
-The general sense of satisfaction with life was measured using the Satisfaction With Life Scale (SWLS) (20).
+The general sense of satisfaction with life was measured using the Satisfaction With Life Scale (SWLS) (Diener, Emmons, Larsen, & Griffin, 1985).
 This short scale comprises five items, rated from 1 (strongly disagree) to 7 (strongly agree).
 All items are formulated in a positive manner (e.g., “The conditions of my life are excellent”).
 Although we were interested in low satisfaction with life, we kept the original positive style of the scale to “break” the overall negative atmosphere of the research and to promote participants’ attentiveness along the research.
-The SWLS demonstrated good psychometric characteristics (21) and moderate-strong negative relationships with depression (22; 23).
-The internal consistency of the scale in the current sample was high (α = .93) and the negative correlation of this positive scale with depression was high (r = –0.53).
+The SWLS demonstrated good psychometric characteristics (Pavot & Diener, 2009) and moderate-strong negative relationships with depression (Blais, Vallerand, Pelletier, & Brière, 1989; Schimmack, Oishi, Furr, & Funder, 2004).
+The internal consistency of the scale in the current sample was high (α = .93) and the negative correlation of this positive scale with depression was high (r = -0.53).

 Personality traits.
-Personality traits were assessed using the short version of the Big Five Inventory (BFI) (24).
-The BFI-10 includes ten items that target the five clusters of personality traits, originally formulated in the standard 44-item BFI: Extraversion, Neuroticism, Openness to Experience, Agreeableness and Conscientiousness (25).
+Personality traits were assessed using the short version of the Big Five Inventory (BFI) (Rammstedt & John, 2007).
+The BFI-10 includes ten items that target the five clusters of personality traits, originally formulated in the standard 44-item BFI: Extraversion, Neuroticism, Openness to Experience, Agreeableness and Conscientiousness (John & Srivastava, 1999).
 Each trait in the BFI-10 is measured by only two items that are rated from 1 (disagree strongly) to 5 (agree strongly).
-The BFI-10 achieved high levels of reliability and validity (24) and is currently widely used in research settings.
+The BFI-10 achieved high levels of reliability and validity (Rammstedt & John, 2007) and is currently widely used in research settings.
 Consistent with the literature on depression, the correlation between the personality trait of neuroticism and depression was high (r = 0.51).

 The convergent validity of the psychosocial scales was high.
 As expected, the total score of the suicide scale was positively correlated with all the risk factors examined in the study and especially with depression (r = 0.46).
 Consistent with the literature on depression described above, the comorbidity between depression and anxiety was very high (r = 0.76) and the four psychosocial risk factors (i.e., brooding, excessive worry, loneliness, and low satisfaction with life) were strongly correlated with depression (Pearson’s r ranging from 0.53 to 0.62).
 The personality trait of neuroticism was also strongly correlated with depression (r = 0.51).